pauldambra/pauldambra.github.io/_posts/2015-02-17-reactotype-1.md

 `/** @jsx React.DOM */`
 This is so that the [JSX magic](http://facebook.github.io/react/docs/jsx-in-depth.html) can turn this into real Javascript.
 JSX is the thing that let's you mix HTML into your JS.

-Looking just at the code that creates a table row.
+Looking at the code that creates a table row.

 ```javascript
 var PayRow = React.createClass({